 There is no question that Teaching Matters.
-For this reason, we are awarding the third annual Elizabeth Rohatyn Prize to a school leader who is advancing teacher capacity and effectiveness.
+For this reason, we are awarding the fourth annual Elizabeth Rohatyn Prize to a school leader who is advancing teacher capacity and effectiveness.

-The winner of the Elizabeth Rohatyn Prize will receive a one-time award of $15,000 to support or further an innovative school learning environment, program or practice that has the potential to be replicated by other schools.
-The award may be applied to human resources; staffing; consultants; release and/or common planning time; software; hardware; and other materials.
+The winner of the Elizabeth Rohatyn Prize will receive a one-time award of $25,000 to support or further a school learning environment, program or practice that is advancing teacher effectiveness and has the potential to be replicated by other schools.
+The award may be applied to human resources; staffing; consultants; release and/or common planning time; software; hardware; or other materials.